katiewinter017/Winter-Portfolio/FinalProjectPart2.md

 Thus, moving forward, I plan to implement all of the listed changes above to clear up my story and data.
 I beleive all of these changes will not only make the story clearer, but strengthen my statement.
 In addition to making these changes, I will be working on turning the outline into a cited narrative and ensuring their is a consistent color scheme throughouth.

+Check out [Part III](FinalProjectPartThree.md) to see the final product!